OmarMiniesy/Notes/Security/Web Application Security/Cross Site Scripting (XSS).md

 > These can be exploited via XSS.

 > Using `.charAt=[].join` causes the function to return all characters sent to it.
-> If there are no strings allowed, by preventing qoutes and double qoutes, we can use `String.fromCharCode()`.
+> If there are no strings allowed, by preventing quotes and double quotes, we can use `String.fromCharCode()`.
 > We don't have access to `String`, so we need to use `fromCharCode()` from an actual string variable, or creating a string.
 > Use `$eval()` to create strings, or the `[1]|orderBy:'String'` function.
 > This String in the end can be created using `fromCharCode()`.